YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

   * FSx for Lustre - File storage for high performance computing Linix file systems
   * EBS Volumes - Persistent storage for EC2 instance
   * Instance Store - Ephemeral storage for EC2 instances.
+    * Reboot: Data on instance store volumes is retained.
+    * Stop/Start: Data on instance store volumes is lost.
+    * Terminate: Data on instance store volumes is lost.
   * FSx for windows - File storage for Windows instances.
 Centrialized storage solution across multiple AZs.
 * (Amazon Elastic Block Storage) EBS is persistent storage volumes for EC2
 * You can create an EBS volume as **encrypted** and then also any `snapshot` taken of that volume will therefore be encrypted as well.